caitbrock/Project-4/README.md

 Moving forward, a few items to further implement would be:

-1. Implement payment at checkout functionality
-2. Adding a reviews component to a product
+1. Pull the image url from AWS to display it on the home page.
+2. Build out the pages required for building a board and add more functionality.
-3. Applying additional filter features to the home page
+3. Continue to build out the filter features of the app.
-4. Adding a follow feature on a users profile so shoppers can follow their favourite accounts
+4. Continue to refine the chat portion of the app to allow for greater interaction.
+5. Create a profile page where the travellers information and previous travels are displayed.

 ### Contact: